 5. Use art to develop fine motor skills.
 Elementary language arts are strengthened with drawing instruction and it is a fun way to supplement the curriculum.

 6. Integrate cursive writing with other subjects.
-The StartWrite/NAC software allows you to create cursive worksheets for other subjects.
+The StartWrite/NAC software (Windows only) allows you to create cursive worksheets for other subjects.

 7. Use light classical music during handwriting practice to relax students and improve fluidity and a sense of rhythm.